henatan99/Calculator/README.md

 # Calculator App

 This project builds a web-based calculator for a fictional company named Math-magicians.
 The business requirement is to build a simple product that would assist the company with their calculations.
-The calculator app does arithmetic operations in its simplest feature.

 ### Components
 The project applies React's best practices and puts use of functional and class components.